department-of-veterans-affairs/vets-website/SECURITY.md

 ## Reporting a Vulnerability

-We consider the security of our systems a top priority.
-But no matter how much effort we put into system security, there can still be vulnerabilities present.

 If you discover a security vulnerability, please report (suspected) security vulnerabilities to **[security@va.gov](mailto:security@va.gov)** and include the word "SECURITY" in the subject line.
 You will receive a response from us within 48 hours.
 If the issue is confirmed, we will release a